Hurricane Jeanne (1980): Impact, aftermath, recovery, and records

 Copious rainfall significantly impacted tobacco crops in Cuba's Pinar del Río Province, forcing evacuations there.
 Jeanne and a large high-pressure area joined forces to generate rough seas over the northern Gulf of Mexico; wave heights reached 15 ft.
 In Key West, the storm's outer fringes produced a record-breaking 24-hour rainfall total of 23.28 in; 13.58 in fell within six hours.
 It remains the record 24-hour November rainfall total for the city as of 2018.
 The previous record—19.88 in—was set on November 13–14, 1954.
 The heavy precipitation was attributed to a mesoscale feature; inflow maximized along a convergent rainband that intersected with an adjacent stationary front, which also contributed to the deluge.
 Storms trained over the Florida Keys, dumping prolific rains.
 The rains closed all 14 schools in Monroe County, along with Key West International Airport and most businesses, including bars, in Key West itself; at the latter place, local authorities confined residents at home.
 Telephone and power services were partly disrupted, and water lay 5 ft deep in streets, carrying off derelict automobiles.
 Denizens paddled down streets.
 Heavy rains overspread mainland southern Florida as well, with some areas amassing a third of their monthly mean in a day.
 A wooden salvage barge, 80 ft long, sank in the storm 150 mi offshore Key West, but its crew of three were unharmed.
 A fatal heart attack was indirectly storm-related.
 Storm damage at Key West could be seen three days after, and losses there totaled $1 million.

 Jeanne produced a prolonged period of rough surf and heavy swells along the Texas coast.
 High tides caused beach erosion and flooding in Texas, especially near Galveston.
 The highest tides, 4 ft, crested at Port Aransas.
 Water lapped at the foot of the dunes on Mustang Island, and 3 to 5 ft waves hit the beaches.
 As the storm stayed at sea, other effects in Texas were negligible.
 Elsewhere, several ships were caught off guard by the late arrival of Jeanne.
 Winds and seas snarled marine traffic in the Gulf of Mexico, severing a few barges from towing vessels.
 One of the barges, an oil rig tender, was carried several hundred miles across the central Gulf of Mexico.
 All 16 crew members survived, and there were no maritime deaths related to the hurricane.
 The storm also claimed a sunken helicopter, foiling a weeklong retrieval mission.
-Jeanne was the second-strongest Gulf hurricane on record to not strike land, behind 2024's Rafael.
+Jeanne was the second-strongest Gulf hurricane on record to not strike the Gulf coast, behind 2024's Rafael.
 Additionally, it was one of just four tropical cyclones in the 20th century to become hurricanes in the Gulf of Mexico without hitting land; the others were Laurie of 1969, Henri of 1979, and Alberto of 1982.
 At the time, Jeanne was the first Gulf hurricane in November since a storm in 1925, but in 2011 reanalysis downgraded the latter.